napari/napari.github.io/dev/_sources/gallery/affine_transforms.rst

 Display an image and its corners before and after an affine transform

+.. tags:: visualization-advanced

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-45
+GENERATED FROM PYTHON SOURCE LINES 9-47